 Stress is the body's reaction to any change that requires an adjustment or response.
 The body reacts to these changes with physical, mental, and emotional responses.
 Stress becomes negative when a person faces continuous challenges without relief between stressors, causing wear and tear on the body – both physical and emotional.
-Signs of stress can show up in various ways like becoming irritable or short tempered, eating or sleeping habits that change, neglecting responsibilities, getting sick more often, and overall changes in well established behavior.
+Signs of stress can show up in various ways like becoming irritable or short-tempered, eating or sleeping habits that change, neglecting responsibilities, getting sick more often, and overall changes in well-established behavior.

 Depression is a common, but serious mood disorder that occurs when someone feels sad most of each day, for extended periods of time (two weeks or more).
-It can cause severe symptoms that affect how you think, feel and handle your relationships and daily activities at home, school and/or work.
+It can cause severe symptoms that affect how you think, feel, and handle your relationships and daily activities at home, school, and/or work.
 There are many symptoms of depression, but some common signs are a persistent "down" mood, feeling hopeless, being irritable, loss of interest in once-loved activities, withdrawal from friends, frequent crying spells, drop in grades, and a change in eating or sleeping habits.

-Anxiety disorder is where your brain and body perceive ordinary activities or situations as potentially harmful causing you to experience more than a temporary worry or fear.
+Anxiety is where your brain and body perceive ordinary activities or situations as potentially harmful causing you to experience more than a temporary worry or fear.
 Anxiety becomes a disorder when the feelings interfere with your life.
 There are many types of anxiety disorders, but a few of the most common are general anxiety, social anxiety, specific phobias, and panic disorders.
-Symptoms of anxiety can be mental such as having feelings of dread, watching for signs of danger all the time, feeling tense and jumpy, having racing thoughts and/or trouble concentrating.
-Anxiety can also have physical symptoms such as pounding heart, sweating, upset stomach, dizziness, headaches, insomnia, tremors and/or twitches.
+Symptoms of anxiety can be mental such as having feelings of dread, watching for signs of danger all the time, feeling tense and jumpy, having racing thoughts, and/or trouble concentrating.
+Anxiety can also have physical symptoms such as a pounding heart, sweating, upset stomach, dizziness, headaches, insomnia, tremors, and/or twitches.

-Self-harm occurs when an person harms their own body on purpose.
+Self-harm occurs when a person harms their own body on purpose.
 It is most commonly used as a form of punishment or as a way to numb or avoid painful memories or feelings.
 Some examples of self-harm are cutting yourself, punching yourself or things (like a wall), pulling out your hair, breaking your bones, or bruising yourself.
-Additionally, eating disorders such as restricting, binging and/or purging foods are considered a form of self-harm.
+Additionally, eating disorders such as restricting, binging, and/or purging foods are considered a form of self-harm.
 Any of these behaviors can have negative short-term and long-term effects on physical and psychological health.
-A few common signs of self-harm are wearing long pants or long sleeved shirts even in hot weather, wearing baggy clothes, brushing off injuries as accidents, needing to spend a lot of time alone, unexplained scars, withdrawing from friends and activities, and/or unpredictable, impulsive behaviors.
+A few common signs of self-harm are wearing long pants or long-sleeved shirts even in hot weather, wearing baggy clothes, brushing off injuries as accidents, needing to spend a lot of time alone, unexplained scars, withdrawing from friends and activities, and/or unpredictable, impulsive behaviors.